V-Ch07/CMPE283_Assignment_3/README.md

 Then, Reboot the VM using a "sudo reboot"

-Later, open the Virtual Machine created using virtual manager.
+Later, open the Virtual Machine which has been created using virtual manager.

-Then, create test.c file and run it to get required output.
+Then, create test.c file and run it in order to get required output.

 Later, on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?